uasoft-indonesia/badaso-awesome/README.md

 ## Showcase

+List of platform build with badaso

-- [persis.uatech.co.id](https://persis.uatech.co.id) - New media site for persis organization
+- [persis.uatech.co.id](https://persis.or.id) - New media site for persis organization